SahilRaut14/LoginPage/README.md

-This is a minimalistic Login page with Firebase .
+This is a minimalistic Login page in Flutter  with Firebase .